 In light of the pandemic, the significance of D&O Insurance has come to the fore, affording directors and officers financial protection for the decisions they make.

-While the world wrestles to determine the full economic, political and social impact of the COVID-19 outbreak, company directors and officers arguably stand alone amongst decision makers as the most exposed to liabilities arising from the path they choose to take.
-Business leaders and decision makers in the corporate world, with a duty to shareholders, customers and employees cannot afford to make or even be perceived to be making the wrong strategic decisions, risking employee engagement and business continuity in the process.
+While the world wrestles to determine the full economic, political and social impact of the Covid-19 outbreak, company directors and officers arguably stand alone among decision makers as the most exposed to liabilities arising from the path they choose to take.
+Business leaders and decision makers in the corporate world, with a duty to shareholders, customers and employees, cannot afford to make or even be perceived of making the wrong strategic decisions, risking employee engagement and business continuity in the process.

 As they strive to protect the businesses they serve, its assets and employees in these unprecedented times, directors and officers should be asking the question: “Who is protecting us for the decisions we are taking?”

 Business leaders worldwide are taking monumental actions at this time; from altering working conditions, management of customers and shareholders, external communications and more.

 Decisions at present are based on rapidly changing market dynamics, which are shifting seemingly on a daily basis.
 This is where Directors and Officers (D&O) Insurance is becoming increasingly important in the current climate, affording directors and officers the financial protection from being sued by stakeholders for decisions made to ensure the safety of employees and the continuity of the business.

 D&O policies respond to claims brought against Directors and Officers (persons in positions of management), arising from their actions or omissions within the scope of their regular duties, and provides indemnity for legal defence costs and awarded damages.